Dvarkian/metricify/README.md

 Metricify (v1.0.1)
 ==================

-**NOTE: This project is a work in progress and is not yet functional software!**

 Metricify is a command line Python script designed to scan through a PDF file and replace all imperial units with metric ones.

 ![UI Screenshot](https://github.com/Mblizzard/metricify/blob/main/Screenshot.png)